ULHPC/ulhpc-docs/docs/environment/conda.md

 ```bash
 micromamba activate pipenv
 ```
-and install the `pipenv` package as the only package in this environment:
+and install the `pipenv` package
 ```bash
 micromamba install --channel conda-forge pipenv
 ```
+ as the only package in this environment.
 Now the `pipenv` is managed with Conda, for instance to update `pipenv` activate the environment
 ```bash
 micromamba activate pipenv
 ```
-and call:
+and call
 ```bash
 micromamba update --all
 ```
+to update the single installed package.
 Inside the environment use `pipenv` as usual to create and manage project environments.